nexiality/documentation/expressions/index.md

 ### Nexial in Action
 Let's take an example to see how Nexial expression works.

-Suppose we have a SQL query that will return the SSN of a user in the form of `xxx-xx-xxxx`, but for the purpose of UI automation we need the same SSN in the form of `xxxxxxxxx`(without dashes).
+Suppose we have a SQL query that will return the SSN of a user in the form of `xxx-xx-xxxx`, but for UI automation we need the same SSN in the form of `xxxxxxxxx`(without dashes).
 Using Nexial expression, one could approach it this way:

 ![](image/index_01.png)